Robxley/ThreadPool/README.md

 # Philosophy

-1. A task is added to the pool thread.
+1. A task is added to the thread pool.
-2. The pool thread is running on the task list.
+2. The thread pool is running on the task list.
 3. When the result of a task is required, if the task is not completed and has not been started by the thread pool, this task is executed thread-locally and removed from the thread pool.

 One rule :